Stories in Chronological Order

 Father has misgivings when 7 year old Vincent forms an instantaneous bond with a traumatized little girl, whom he and Devin have found Above and brought Below.

 This was the original version, conceived in response to a batbland.com challenge called After Arabesque: “what was going through Lisa’s mind after she left the tunnels that night?”
-(Shorter, less personal background on Lisa herself than the version below)
+(Shorter, less personal background on Lisa than version below)

 Inseparable, Lisa and Vincent share an extraordinary bond not understood by anyone around them.
 When the teens begin to come of age, Father’s mistrust of Lisa combines with his well-intentioned protectiveness toward Vincent to destroy their love.